8 Best Business Community Platforms in 2026 (I Tested Them All)

 Best For: Coaches, consultants, and creators who want an extremely simple, clean community + course platform that boosts engagement.

-Skool is easily one of the simplest and most enjoyable platforms I tested.
+Skool continues to be one of the simplest and most enjoyable platforms I tested in 2026.
 It’s clean, fast, distraction-free, and designed to help you run a community and courses with zero complexity.
 If you hate overwhelming interfaces, long setup times, or endless customization options, Skool is the most straightforward solution you’ll find.

 When I built a test community inside Skool, everything—from creating channels to uploading lessons—took minutes.
 What makes Skool stand out is its gamification system, which rewards members for participating and makes engagement feel natural, not forced.